siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/GitSourceConfig/overview.md

 ### Compatibility

-This plug-in requires UrbanCode Deploy version 6.0 or later.
+This plug-in requires DevOps Deploy version 6.0 or later.

 This plug-in supports all versions of the Git client.

-This plug-in runs on all operating systems that UrbanCode Deploy supports, except the IBM z/OS operating system.
+This plug-in runs on all operating systems that DevOps Deploy supports, except the IBM z/OS operating system.

 ### Installation

-This plug-in is installed when installing IBM UrbanCode Deploy.
-When new plug-in versions are available, see [Installing plug-ins in UrbanCode Products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy") to update the plug-in.
+This plug-in is installed when installing IBM DevOps Deploy.
+When new plug-in versions are available, see [Installing plug-ins in DevOps Products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy") to update the plug-in.

 ### History
 #### Version 28